There are currently no products in the cart.

 Why compound movements?

-Because they stimulate growth hormone release in women and this helps set the stage for muscle growth.
+Because compound movements stimulate the body’s production growth hormone to a greater degree than isolation exercises and this helps set the stage for muscle growth.
 The gluteus maximus muscle is actually the largest single muscle in your entire body.

 For your compound movements, you’ll want to shoot for somewhere around 12 – 16 total sets split up across 2 to 3 different exercises.